Basic Principles of Bioengineering

 make existing cracks larger.
 Each separate layer of material has to be cracked for a composite or laminar

-material to fail.
 Bone is a composite material, it is made of collagen fibres embedded in a mineral matrix, and it

-is laminate - the various cylinders and sheets of bone constitute separate layers, each of which must be
+- the various cylinders and sheets of bone constitute separate layers, each of which must be

 cracked to break the bone.
 Bones can continue to function even when they are riddled with lots of tiny cracks